You know those home projects that need to get done? But you’re too busy living life, so you do whatever you can to avoid doing that project?

 It’d been on the to-do list for years.
-And, after we’d gotten new siding, it became super obvious how badly it needed restaining.
+And, after we got new siding, it was ugly-obvious it needed re-staining.

 Anyway, my husband did some research and found Restore 10X by Rust-Oleum.
 There’s also a Restore 4X for vertical surfaces.

 Rust-Oleum HAS NOT in any way sponsored this post.
 We bought what we needed at Lowe’s.

 Restore 10X: Restore your deck with a lot less work

 You know how re-staining a deck is a pain in the patootie?
 Well, this stuff was a ton easier to use.
 To prep the deck, all we had to do was clean it.
 That’s right: no sanding, buffing, or good-luck dances you would normally do to re-stain a deck.

 Let me pull a Lucy and ‘splain what our old deck had looked like….

 Our deck was old, tired, and ugly wood.
 It had been some pretty color once, I’m sure.
 But in the meantime, it had become a faded, dejected gray.
 The poor deck had been snowed on, rained on, and pooped on by the neighbor dog who liked to dig under the back fence to come visit us.
 It was a pile of splinters, holes, and gouged wood pretending to be a deck.

 So, let’s talk about how to fix the sad deck, shall we?

 First off, you need to know that this 10X Restore is not paint.
 You’re NOT going to be painting your deck.
 You’ll be dumping gritty, sand-filled molasses on it and trying to spread it around.